Teeth and Gums

 A pretty rundown mobile home, I did not expect to see its insides covered with children's drawings.
-Must admit it, it was refreshing to miss that ugly wallpaper these homes are usually covered on, plastered over layers and layers of the designs favored by the previous tenants.
+It was refreshing to miss that ugly wallpaper these homes are usually covered on, plastered over layers and layers of designs favored by the previous tenants.

-Jenny held my hand and walked me to the back of the trailer, shutting the door behind us and securing it with metal wire.
-I don't think they could hear us, but we could certainly hear them play with their old plastic soldiers, the same ones I had when I was a boy.
+Jenny held my hand and walked me to the back of the trailer, shutting the door behind us and securing it the plasticized metal wire of a bag of sliced bread.
+I don't think they could hear us, but we could hear them play with their old plastic soldiers; the same ones I had when I was a boy.
 No solid argument backs the physics-defying statement I made about sounds effectively propagating in only one direction, but the thought allowed me to keep going without remorse.

-I walked slowly towards the door and pulled up the piece of cloth that kept it closed.
-The door opened, surprisingly silently.
-The rabbit toy I stepped on as I kept moving forward made no sound either.
+I walked slowly towards the door and removed the piece of cloth that kept it closed.
+The door opened in a surprisingly silent manner.
+The rabbit toy I stepped on as I walked out made no sound either.
 Good meth helps muffle down unpleasant sounds, and ignore uncomfortable realities.

 I had no cake that day, nor ever afterwards.

 There is an underground organization of surprise nudists.
-These individuals spend their time organizing events, retreats, cake sales, trips, etc. Then, at a point during the event - early or late into it - the organizers address all participants and proceed to get naked as quickly as possible.
-Most of them show up already 'commando' in order to minimize clothed-to-naked time.
+These individuals spend their time organizing events, retreats, cake sales, trips...
+Then, at a transitional point during the event, the organizers address the participants and proceed to get naked as quickly as possible.
+Most of them show up already in 'commando' mode to minimize clothed-to-naked time.

 Reactions range from vivid rage to ecstatic complicity.
-Singles events fare much better for the organizers than those involving full families, where parents tend to disagree with the timing they impose on their kids' exposure to the human body in its full glory.
-Even as the organizers make an effort to instill a celebratory mood into their act, some of these events have ended in violence and several people getting arrested.
-However, given the preemptive payment refunds they execute and the strong legal representation the organizers have had so far, they rarely spend even a night behind bars.
+Singles events fare much better for the organizers than those involving full families, where parents tend to disagree with the timing they impose on their kids' exposure to the human body.
+Even as the organizers make an effort to instill a celebratory mood into their act, some of these events have ended in violence and arrests.
+However, given the preemptive payment refunds they execute and the strong legal representation the organizers have had so far, they rarely spend more than a few hours behind bars.

 There don't seem to be any particular ideology behind these actions.
 The group is not socially cohesive, yet quite well-organized.
 They aren't part of any particular age group either.
-People join as participants and rarely ever leave.
+People join as participants, and rarely ever quit.
 Regulars represent more than four fifths of those present at any given event.
-Unexpectedly, nudists represent the same percentage here as they would be in any random sample of the population.
-They could be your lawyer, your bakery shop owner, your neighbor, your boyfriend...
+Nudists actually represent the same demographic percentage here as they would be in the general population.
+They could be your lawyer, your bakery owner, your neighbor, your boyfriend...
 A sense of liberation seems to be the only common factor that brings them together.

 Come tomorrow, they could be you.
-Tomorrow, you could finally be you.
+Then, perhaps you can finally be you.